NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning

 Approximately 530 hours.

-You will recieve your NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning worth up to 53 credits.
+You will receive your NCFE CACHE Level 3 Diploma in Supporting Teaching and Learning.

-You must be working or on a practical placement within a school setting.
+You must be 16 or over to enrol and working or volunteering within a school setting.

 Tutor marked assignmnets and observations.